hamzaowais/mlp2/README.md

 # Machine Learning

 ## TransformCsv.py
-Preprocessing data for training Machine learning model
+Preprocessing data for training Machine learning model.
+See the code it is very simple and self explainatory

 __init__: import the csv data
 replaceStringWithInt: converts string class to int